Give yourself the gift of a digital detox this Christmas

 5. Identify what matters

 What in the world sustains and moves you most deeply?
 Chances are, it’s not online.
-Name these things, write them down, and commit to pursuing them with all your heart in 2016.
+Name these things, write them down, and commit to pursuing them with all your heart in the new year.
 Life is short.

 6. Read The Joy of Missing Out this holiday season